Curriculum & Instruction

 Science instruction will be aligned to the Science TEKS in the Texas Administrative Code, Title 19, Part II, Chapter 112.
-Project based learning and innovative best practices will allow students to gain essential understandings and master course standards within a technology rich learning environment.
-Students will experience thematically integrated Mathematics and Science units which correlate to the interconnected real world experience of these topics.
+Project-based learning and innovative best practices will allow students to gain essential understandings and master course standards within a technology-rich learning environment.
+Students will experience thematically integrated Mathematics and Science units that correlate to the interconnected real-world experience of these topics.
 Community immersion opportunities and experiential learning trips will serve to increase student understanding and ensure skill mastery; while promoting genuine hands-on learning.
-Curiosity will propel students into facilitated scientific inquiry during which they will explore life, earth and physical sciences in creative ways at Kingsland School
+Curiosity will propel students into facilitated scientific inquiry during which they will explore life, earth, and physical sciences in creative ways at Kingsland School

 PE and Health